 You can do some fun expressions on Facebook if you wish.
 Do keep in mind the “Mom and Boss Test” — if you’d be embarrassed if your mom saw the photo or fired if your boss did, then keep your profile photo clean and professional.
 Not too outlandish.

 Twitter’s profile-picture spot is very tiny.
 Keep that in mind when uploading your profile picture.
 For Twitter, I do recommend having just your face in the profile photo.
 Your whole face, not your eye or a tiny picture of your full body.
 It’s too hard to see.

-George Blomgren, of MRA, The Management Association, said, “We will judge you not just on your profile, but your overall mastery of LinkedIn (especially for IT, sales, marketing, human resources and recruiting jobs).
+George Blomgren, Culture Strategy Director of The Good Jobs, said, “We will judge you not just on your profile, but your overall mastery of LinkedIn (especially for IT, sales, marketing, human resources and recruiting jobs).
 We look for a professional headshot, a powerful summary, at least several hundred connections, a complete employment history (including descriptions) and a good list of relevant groups.”

 Final Thoughts on the Face of Your Brand

 Start by getting your professional headshot and let’s see your fabulous face online!